Grien25/DAITK/src/ide/frontend/FE-README.md

 python3 gui.py
 ```

-Select your game binary and optionally the path to `dtk` when prompted.
+The GUI will ask for your game ISO and (if needed) the path to
+`decomp-toolkit`.
+After extracting the ISO you can rename the project
+GameID and run Stage 1.